-- 4.5.1 Tynagh mines opened in the 1960s and were an important source of lead and zinc concentrates.
-From 1965 to 1981 the mines were managed by the Northgate Group subsidiary Irish Base Metals Ltd. For almost twenty years Irish Base Metals Ltd was a major source of employment for east Galway and the mines were worked on an opencast and underground basis until closure in the early 1980s, after which a period of partial restoration and site rehabilitation was undertaken. - 4.5.2 In 2003 planning consent (Ref: 03/2943) was granted (following submission of an Environmental Impact Statement April 2003) for a 400MW Combined Cycle Gas Turbine (CCGT) to be located on the western portion of the former mine site (west of the tailing pond and north of the mine lagoon).
+4.5.1 Tynagh mines opened in the 1960s and were an important source of lead and zinc concentrates.
+From 1965 to 1981 the mines were managed by the Northgate Group subsidiary Irish Base Metals Ltd. For almost twenty years Irish Base Metals Ltd was a major source of employment for east Galway and the mines were worked on an opencast

+- and underground basis until closure in the early 1980s, after which a period of partial restoration and site rehabilitation was undertaken. - 4.5.2 In 2003 planning consent (Ref: 03/2943) was granted (following submission of an Environmental Impact Statement April 2003) for a 400MW Combined Cycle Gas Turbine (CCGT) to be located on the western portion of the former mine site (west of the tailing pond and north of the mine lagoon).
 A number of amendments and additions to the permitted development were approved in 2004, under planning Ref.
 04/2511, including the construction of a gate house, a gas cylinder storage shed, feed pump building, emergency generator and liquid fuel unloading station.
 In addition to the CCGT generating plant, planning consent was also secured in 2004 for a natural gas pressure reducing station (Ref: 04/2193) and for a 220kV overhead line to connect the power station to the National Grid at Oldstreet, 8km to the south-east of the site (Ref: 04/1974). - 4.5.3 In November 2021, a planning application and EIAR were submitted to GCC for an 299MW OCGT plant on the western portion of the existing Tynagh Power Station site.
-Submitted Development Ref: 21/2192 proposed to demolish the existing Tynagh Power Station site workshop, administration building and car park, relocate these items to the brownfield lands to the immediate north of the Tynagh Power Station facility and develop an OCGT plant to the west of the existing power station.
-Submitted Development Ref: 21/2192, a separate project from the Proposed Development, was submitted as an application to Galway County Council in November 2021, and currently awaiting determination by ABP under Ref.
-PL07.313538.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 and the Tynagh North OCGT.
+Approved Development Ref: 21/2192 is a separate 299MW OCGT development and project primarily to the west of the existing Tynagh Power Station to that of the Proposed Development which is for a 350MW facility to the north.
+Planning approval was obtained for the Approved Development Ref: 21/2192, however the Applicant is unable to implement it (i.e. will not build/operate the Approved Development Ref: 21/2192') for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed at some point in the future.